 Questions and Answers

-The Child Care plus+ program was based at the Rural Institute from 1987 to 2012.
-The Center supported and promoted inclusive early childhood environments nationally.
-Child Care plus+ was funded by the Montana Department of Public Health and Human Services and several federal grants from the U.S. Department of Health and Human Services.
+The Child Care Plus Center was based at the Rural Institute from 1987 to 2012.
+The nationally-focused Center supported and promoted inclusive early childhood environments.

-In 2021, the Rural Institute updated the Child Care Plus materials.
-One popular feature of the original Tip Sheets was the "A Child Care Provider's Question" section.
-We didn't want to lose the content, so we are including the original questions and answers below.
-Please click on a topic button below to view all questions and answers related to that topic.
+A popular feature on the original Child Care Plus Tip Sheets was the "A Child Care Provider's Question" section.
+Please click on a topic button below to view original child care provider questions and answers.

 QUESTION: Each year, we plan a hike on the mountain near our program.
 We have fun exploring the view of our community--finding road patterns, identifying buildings, and locating our school.
 This usually leads to activities afterwards as children explore the idea of building their own towns, etc. This year, one of the children in my group uses a walker and is unable to make the hike.
 I don't want to cancel the hike, and certainly don't want to exclude the child.
 How do I make this work for everyone?